 Specify a number in the range 1 to 6 to associate with this AP.
 The Sector ID setting does not affect the operation of the AP.
-On the AP Eval Data web page of the SM, the Sector ID field identifies the AP that the SM sees.
+On the AP Evaluation tab of the Tools page in the SM, the Sector ID field identifies the AP that the SM sees.
 The following steps may be useful: